Mineral Mountains (Utah)

 The west side of the range borders the small Milford Valley with the Star Range beyond.
 Beaver River flows past the south and west sides of the range.
 The river is impounded as Minersville Reservoir adjacent to the southeast margin of the range.

 Milford Flat at the Mineral Mountains was the origin of the Milford Flat Fire which burned eastwards beyond Interstate 15 and Cove Fort into the Tushar and Pavant mountains.

+The mountains are also the source of the ornamental stone known as Utah Picasso 'Jasper', being more correctly a type of limestone or marble.